ooaklee/ghatd/external/pricer/README.md

 - The `PRICER_E2E_MONGO_URI` database does not need to be empty.
 Each run creates a random database name and drops it during cleanup.
 - The pricing-card golden test requests `include_costs=true`, `include_features=true`, and `include_providers=true` on the single-plan endpoint so the response matches what a frontend pricing-card view needs.
-- To skip the E2E tests in fast local runs, use `go test -short ./external/pricer/...`.
+- To skip the E2E tests in fast local runs, use `asdf exec go test -short ./external/pricer/...`.

 ## Potential Future Improvements